 Budget travelers can search for Vienna Hostels – like Vienna Hostel Ruthensteiner and Wombat’s City Hostels Vienna Naschmarkt.
 For a true bargain – and a unique experience – search for hosts on Couchsurfing, where travelers stay with locals for free.

-- Vienna is a walkable city…but only if you have the right shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+- Vienna is a walkable city…but only if you pack the right travel shoes!
+Don’t forget a pair of lightweight and comfortable walking shoes for your trip.
+I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.